McHenry County Residents Carve Out Unique Careers

 Finding a great career can mean more than scanning a few “hottest jobs” lists.
 Creativity, talent and passion have helped these McHenry County professionals find success in careers that are slightly off the beaten path.

-Many discover a new career while reaching for the skies, but Gina Kappler of McHenry found hers while looking down.
+Sticking to it Many discover a new career while reaching for the skies, but Gina Kappler of McHenry found hers while looking down.

 “I was coming out of an ice cream shop, and I noticed all these black spots on the sidewalk,” the 49-year-old says.
 “It just looked nasty.
 Before long, I started seeing them everywhere, and I thought, ‘Someone could make a business out of this.”

 In 2012, Kappler did just that, launching The Gum Gal, which specializes in removing chewing gum from sidewalks, furniture and carpet; graffiti removal; and cleaning and sterilizing tile and grout.

 She uses a dry vapor steam machine, which uses just eight gallons of water and no harsh chemicals.

 Kappler says she was drawn to the idea because of her interest in the environment.

 “I’m very green, and I hate litter in any form,” she says.